zacharski/arduino/README.md

 [Avatar Submission Link](https://docs.google.com/forms/d/e/1FAIpQLSdbFrbHs-Z-uk06Z5fC3EuvBFLfMxi6xPt3l8Q1IUd1_wjneA/viewform?usp=sf_link)

-During the first week of class I will ask you for your avatar name, pseudonym, whatever.
+On the course signup form you will be asked for your avatar name.
 This is the name that will appear on the Experience Point Google Spreadsheet that will be viewable by everyone in the class.
 If you wish to remain anonymous, don’t share your avatar name with anyone.
 On the other hand, if you would like recognition for achieving level 10 as an example (“a big shout out to tera miner for achieving level 10″), you can share your name.
 The decision is yours.
 To further protect the anonymity of those who wish to remain anonymous, the spreadsheet will also be populated by fictitious avatar names.

 #### Do I need to be a math wiz or computer geek to succeed in this class?